+Improvement in straight through processing

+Added 6 new retail payment mechanisms

+1 st
-10% +6 1 st Improvement in straight through processing Added 6 new retail payment mechanisms for Enterprise Cyber Security Risk FICO The move to the Al Khobar operations centre has centralised over 500 of our employees in a single purpose-built building, leading to ever greater effectiveness and efficiency.
-Growth in Global Transaction Banking and the creation of Enhancements and automation of payment operations, procedures and controls in the United Kingdom.
-Continue to modernise our retail architecture through the adoption of Open Banking standards. infrastructure for a cash mana 0 Introduced a fully configurable digital solution for GIB was ranked number 1 by F Security Risk for medium sized operational risk management, streamlining the operational risk management process with electronic workflows

-- Security Risk for medium sized finance and banking organisations.
+for Enterprise Cyber Security Risk

+- The move to the Al Khobar operations centre has centralised over 500 of our employees in a single purpose-built building, leading to ever greater effectiveness and efficiency. - Growth in Global Transaction Banking and the creation of infrastructure for a cash management platform. - GIB was ranked number 1 by FICO in its Enterprise Cyber Security Risk for medium sized finance and banking organisations.
 This is a testimony to the Bank's commitment to improving our security posture.
 We were also ranked two notches above our peer average by Gartner for Security & Risk Management. - Delivery of automated solutions to improve testing cycles across a number of digital applications.